 Part 3 - Line 4a

-DEVELOPMENT: THE FOUNDATION RAISES MONEY TO SUPPORT THE LUCILE PACKARD CHILDREN'S HOSPITAL AND THE PEDIATRIC AND OBSTETRIC PROGRAMS AT THE STANFORD SCHOOL OF MEDICINE.
+DEVELOPMENT: THE FOUNDATION RAISES FUNDS TO SUPPORT THE LUCILE PACKARD CHILDREN'S HOSPITAL STANFORD AND THE CHILD HEALTH PROGRAMS AT THE STANFORD SCHOOL OF MEDICINE.
 ONE HUNDRED PERCENT OF FUNDS RAISED ARE TRANSFERRED TO THE HOSPITAL AND SCHOOL OF MEDICINE ON A MONTHLY BASIS.
 THE FOUNDATION COMPLETED ITS LAST CAMPAIGN AT THE END OF 2012, RAISING A TOTAL OF $548M AGAINST A CAMPAIGN GOAL OF $500M.
-THE FOUNDATION IS CURRENTLY WORKING WITH THE HOSPITAL AND SCHOOL OF MEDICINE TO ESTABLISH STRATEGIC PRIORITIES WHICH WILL FRAME THE NEXT CAMPAIGN.
+THE FOUNDATION HAS ENTERED A NEW CAMPAIGN AND IS SOLICITING LEAD GIFTS.

-FOUNDATION PROGRAMS: THROUGH ITS PROGRAMS AND PARTNERSHIPS WORK, THE FOUNDATION SEEKS TO BUILD AWARENESS ABOUT ISSUES AFFECTING CHILDREN'S HEALTH BY INVESTING IN PROGRAMS TO ENHANCE THE SYSTEM OF CARE FOR CHILDREN WITH SPECIAL HEALTH CARE NEEDS AND THEIR FAMILIES AND THROUGH THE PROVISION OF DATA ON THE HEALTH AND WELL BEING OF CHILDREN IN CALIFORNIA.
-DURING THE FISCAL YEAR ENDED AUGUST 31, 2019, THE FOUNDATION INVESTED APPROXIMATELY $4.9 MILLION IN THIS AREA.
+CHILDREN AND YOUTH WITH SPECIAL HEALTH CARE NEEDS: THROUGH ITS PROGRAM WORK, THE FOUNDATION SEEKS TO BUILD AWARENESS ABOUT ISSUES AFFECTING CHILDREN'S HEALTH BY INVESTING IN PROGRAMS TO ENHANCE THE SYSTEM OF CARE FOR CHILDREN AND YOUTH WITH SPECIAL HEALTH CARE NEEDS AND THEIR FAMILIES.
+DURING THE FISCAL YEAR ENDED AUGUST 31, 2023, THE FOUNDATION INVESTED APPROXIMATELY $4.8 MILLION IN THIS AREA.

 Name (title) | Role | Hours | Compensation |